xarial/codestack/solidworks-api/getting-started/add-ins/index.md

 ## Development Framework

-Development of the SOLIDWORKS add-ins in .NET (C# or VB.NET) can be significantly simplified with free and open source [SwEx Framework](/labs/solidworks/swex/).
+Development of the SOLIDWORKS add-ins in .NET (C# or VB.NET) can be significantly simplified with free and open source [xCAD.NET Framework](https://xcad.net/).
 Framework encapsulates complexity of COM classes and the API object model to fit .NET environment and benefit from the features of the language (such as strong types).